mauicv/mauicv.github.io/public/posts/rl-nes/content.md

-___

-# RL for continuous control Introduction
+# RL for robotic control

-This is a first post, covering natural evolutionary strategies, in a set of posts detailing RL methods for continuous control.
+This is a first post, covering natural evolutionary strategies, in a set of posts detailing RL methods for robotic control.
 Its mostly a content dump of notes I've written while learning the area but perhaps someone will find it helpful.
+All of the methods link to implementations applied to different environments.

 ## What is RL?